-People often ask me “How do I know if I should see a professional?”, and the best answer I can give is “If you’re asking that question, you should probably see a professional.”
+People often ask me “How do I know if I should see a professional?”
+The best answer I can give is “If you’re asking that question, you should probably see a professional.”

-Okay, here’s a slightly less smartass answer: persistence.
-Does your condition persist?
+Okay, here’s a slightly better answer: does your condition persist?
 Everyone has good and bad days.
 Everyone has things in their life that go wrong and put them into a funk.
 For me, I realized that I needed to see someone when I looked back on my life and realized that my depression persisted despite all else.
 There were good days here and there, but the dominate theme in my life was a crippling, lethargic despair.

 Aaron Swartz put it well: